Beyond the Sea (Black Mirror): Analysis

 Aaron Paul (left) and Josh Hartnett (right) portrayed Cliff and David, respectively.
 The episode explores each character's masculinity.

 In i, Emily Baker wrote that the episode exemplified how "men use violence against women as a tool".
 An example from Mellor is that David kills Lana as revenge against Cliff.
 Mellor commented that the men "treat wives and children as the property of husbands", in line with 1960s norms, and that "nothing is so dangerous to women and children as a man with a bruised ego".
 Cliff is terse towards his wife and hits his son to control his behaviour.
 Bryanna Arens, also writing in Den of Geek, believed that both Cliff and David show toxic masculinity, with a "rigid and limiting" understanding of manhood.
 They do not discuss their emotions, and Cliff is surprised when he learns that David cried in grief.

-Robertson found the narrative "strikingly generous" towards both men: for instance, Cliff's decision to move to an isolated location makes sense given the violence against David's family (although the murder of David's family and his replica is after Cliff's choice of house to live).
+Robertson found the narrative "strikingly generous" towards both men: for instance, Cliff's decision to move to an isolated location makes sense given the violence against David's family (although the murder of David's family and his replica occurs after Cliff has already moved).
 However, Mellor believed that Cliff makes decisions to limit Lana's socialisation, such as rejecting her garden party idea to keep her "from the temptations and threats of other people".
 Arens analysed that David believes he is owed what he wants: he draws Lana naked without consent and continues caressing her after she tells him to stop.

 Lana's books hint at the episode's plot.
 She is first seen reading Airport (1968), in which the protagonist's intense job leads to marital issues.
 Valley of the Dolls, which portrays sex and female friendship in New York City, may remind Lana of her previous lifestyle.
 Its characters suffer issues with relationships and loneliness.
 In The Moon Is a Harsh Mistress (1966), the book David recommends to Lana, a lunar colony revolts to free itself from Earth's control; its society has two men per woman.